Meet George: former teacher, current attorney and business consultant, volunteer firefighter

 But I also grew disheartened as I heard my students talk about how government had failed them.
 "Voting doesn't matter," they'd tell me.
 "Nothing changes.
 Government doesn't work."

 I loved what I did, and I swore I'd never leave teaching.
 But I was determined to work to improve the systems that had let my students down.
 So I made the difficult decision to leave the classroom and go to law school.
 There, I studied voting rights and policy implementation, and worked on election protection issues.
 I also had the chance to work in the Obama White House on health care, veterans issues, and government ethics - and for Governor Hickenlooper on everything from marijuana regulation to marriage equality and government accountability.

 When I graduated, I wanted to learn more about how successful organizations function so I could bring those skills back to the public sector.
 I became a business consultant, working with executives at both Fortune 500 companies and smaller businesses in the health care, aerospace, and travel industries to help them improve their strategies and operations.

-Pam and I love our community because it's a community in the truest sense of the word: everybody pitches in to make life better for their neighbors.
-In addition to being a member of the Colorado Bar Association and the Golden Chamber of Commerce, I'm honored to give back as a volunteer fire fighter.
+Pam and I love this community because it's a community in the truest sense of the word: everybody pitches in to make life better for their neighbors.
+In addition to being a member of the Colorado Bar Association and the Golden Chamber of Commerce, I'm honored to give back as a volunteer firefighter.
 Pam serves with Jefferson County Open Space and on Golden’s Parks and Recreation advisory board.

 As I said, we're proud to call Jefferson County our home.
-And I am ready to work tooth and nail to make sure that everyone in Jefferson County has a reason to be proud of their government.
+And I am ready to work hard to make sure everyone in Jefferson County has a reason to be proud of their government.